The Science Behind Personalized Fitness: Why One Workout Doesn't Fit All

 The bottom line

-Generic fitness programs are designed for average people — and you're not average.
-You're you, with your specific genetic strengths and limitations.
+Generic fitness programs are designed for average people, and you're not average.
 When you understand your genetic profile, you can choose activities that match your natural abilities, structure your recovery appropriately, and reduce your risk of injury.
-That's not cheating — it's smart training.
+That's not cheating; it's smart training, and it's what the Athletic Performance section of your Mosaic report is built for.